 People really are giving NFTs as gifts.
-Results may vary
+Results may vary.

 “My daughter and I minted our first NFT together.
 We sat holding hands and clicked the button,” Mariana Benton said proudly.

 Getting involved in NFTs from scratch isn’t exactly easy, and neither is giving one as a gift.
 First there are the technical issues — the recipient needs a wallet to “hold” the NFT, and the giver needs the right cryptocurrency to purchase it.
-The cost of entry is high, at least a couple hundred dollars, for any of the NFTs that have the potential to appreciate.
+The cost of entry is high, at least a couple hundred dollars, for the NFTs that have the potential to appreciate.
 There is also special lingo, different subcultures, Twitter accounts to follow and Discord rooms to join.

 Alex Benton is also buying his mom an NFT for Christmas, at her request.
 She follows him on Twitter and wants to be more involved with what he loves, so he’s going to set up a wallet and buy her an NFT.